 There are circumstances when it is appropriate for staff in school to use reasonable force to safeguard children and young people.
+It is not illegal to touch a child

-The term 'reasonable force' covers the broad range of actions used by staff that involves a degree of physical contact to control or restrain \<children/young people>.
+The term 'reasonable force' covers the broad range of actions used by staff that involves a degree of physical contact to control or restrain children

-This can range from guiding a \<child/young person> to safety by the arm, to more extreme circumstances such as breaking up a fight or where a \<child/young person> needs to be restrained to prevent violence or injury.
+This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a child needs to be restrained to prevent violence or injury.